-In 2002 the Cypriot Society of Child and Adolescent Psychiatry was established.
+- 2) The Cypriot Society of Child and Adolescent Psychiatry was established in 2002.
 The association works to improve the mental health services for children and adolescents in Cyprus through various national and European projects.
 The Society follows the core objectives of prevention, care and therapeutic intervention, promotion and awareness, and activities against stigmatization.
+[61] - 3) The 1410 Helpline for children and adolescents aims at providing counsel on psychological issues.
+It has operated since 1990 and provides information, counseling and help on various issues.
+It also might refer to other services and agencies for further evaluation and intervention.
 [62]

-The 1410 Helpline for children and adolescents aims at providing counsel on psychological issues.
-It has operated since 1990 and provides information, counselling and help on various issues.
-It also might refer to other services and agencies for further evaluation and intervention.
-[63]